yi-jiayu/blog/content/posts/rain-areas-imagemagick/index.md

 - The `-blend` flag sets the opacity of the overlay to 50%, so that we can see through it.

+You can read more about composing images with ImageMagick [here](http://www.imagemagick.org/Usage/compose/).

 This gives us the following result:

 {{< figure src="overlaid.png" >}}